microhh/readthedocs/source/Tutorials/realistic_cases.rst

     :class: tip

     In cases where there is a mismatch between ERA5 and observations, a better match between MicroHH and observations can sometimes be obtained by manually tweaking the input profiles.
-    An example is shown in the plot below for 4 July 2016 where ERA5 is too dry close to the surface.
+    An example is shown in the plot below for 4 July 2016, which shows timeseries of temperature and humidity at 10 m height and cloud cover.
     A better match with observations is realized by increasing the initial humidity with 10% at the surface, and a linearly decreasing percentage above until 1,000 m and by increasing the nudging timescale from 3 to 12 hr in the lowest 2 km.

 .. figure:: figures/timeseries_large_scale.png
+    :width: 800

+|

 Land surface
 ----------------------